ericphanson/ConvexTests.jl/docs/src/implementation_notes.md

 can conflict.
 The workaround is to just not have multiple CI runs happening at the same time.

-One alternative implementation would simply to run all the tests in serial, instead of in parallel.
+One alternative implementation would simply to run all the tests serially, instead of in parallel.